Emma Bunton: Personal life

 Bunton performing with husband Jade Jones in 2019.

 In 1997, Bunton dated British singer Lee Brennan.
 In the same year, she was briefly linked to American actor Leonardo DiCaprio.
 In 1998, she began dating British singer Jade Jones, from the group Damage, but they split for the first time in May 1999.
 From September 1999 to September 2000, Bunton was in a relationship with the England footballer Rio Ferdinand, who was introduced by her friends David Beckham and Victoria Beckham.
 From November 2000 to March 2002, she was again in a relationship with Jones.
 In 2003, she was briefly linked to American singer Justin Timberlake.

 In 2004, Bunton again began dating Jade Jones after having previously broken up twice.
 On 26 January 2007 she announced her pregnancy.
 The couple's first child was born on 10 August 2007.
 On 6 May 2011, their second child was born.
 The couple became engaged on 21 January 2011 but Bunton said that she did not want to get married in a civil or religious ceremony, stating: "We don't need a wedding to justify our relationship."
 Nevertheless, Bunton and Jones married on 13 July 2021.

 In 1999, Bunton moved to a £1.6 million penthouse in the Mount Vernon Village, in Hampstead, London.
 In 2003, she had some problems with neighbours, who complained about her late-night parties.
 In 2006, she and Jones moved to a house in Barnet, London.
 Bunton was diagnosed with endometriosis.
 She is also a godmother to Geri Halliwell's daughter.
 Bunton is a supporter of Tottenham Hotspur football club.

-Legacy

-Bunton was the inspiration for the stage name of actress Emma Stone, whose real name is Emily Stone.
-When Stone first registered for the Screen Actors Guild, the name "Emily Stone" was already taken and she eventually decided on using the name "Emma".